Just So Festival will have a new programme of events around food and sustainability to fuel the body and minds of family festival goers in 2017.

 To sustain energy levels over 30 of the best artisan food and drink vendors will be serving food from across the world (with kids’ portions and a wide variety of vegetarian and vegan options).
 Sustainable seafood from The Fish Bar and The Mussel Pot, Indian street food from Chaat Cart, notorious hot dogs from Piggy Smalls, award-winning ice-cream from Ginger’s Comfort Emporium, delicious breakfasts from Mama Muesli, vegan cake from The Cake Doctor, wood fired pizzas from Streatza and Proper Pizza Co and Mediterranean street food from Castaway Kitchen will be served in a glorious array of vintage vehicles and other sublime structures.
 The incomparable Rode Hall Tea Rooms will also be open for homemade breakfasts, lunches and cakes made from the organic produce grown on the estate.

 Even the tiniest foodies are catered for at Just So with a Mad Hatter’s Tea Party hosted by the world-renowned Derbyshire based holistic, natural health and beauty brand Weleda in the Peekaboo Garden, the Just So baby-feeding boudoir, sponsored by Medela and high chairs and bottle warming facilities across the festival site.
-Meanwhile grown up festival goers can look forward to craft ale, artisan gin, heavenly bubbly and blissful botanical bars.
+Meanwhile grown up festival goers can look forward to craft ale, artisan gin and heavenly bubbly bars.

 With a love of stories and childhood escapades at its heart, Just So Festival enables families to step out of their day to day lives and into a wonderland of world class literature, arts, theatre, dance, music, comedy and creative pursuits together.
 Underpinned by the Tribal Tournament, the most bonkers competition in the land, it takes audiences (from bumps to great grandparents) on a unique expedition of mischief and mayhem, to lands full of magical midnight feasts, curious creatures, raucous pillow fights, hidden retreats, top notch food, drink and boutique camping options and breathtaking beauty.